Marriage

 Instituted by God from the origin

 God inscribed marriage in the nature of man and woman from creation.
 Creating them one for the other, he unites them in a single life and blesses them for fruitfulness.
-“A man will leave his father and his mother, he will cling to his wife, and they will become one flesh.”
-Genesis 2:24 This union of one man and one woman is open to life.
-“Be fruitful and multiply.”
-Genesis 1:28
+“Wherefore a man shall leave father and mother, and shall cleave to his wife: and they shall be two in one flesh.”
+Genesis 2:24

 Raised by Christ to the rank of a sacrament